 Managed Services Guide

-NHS Supply Chain: Diagnostic, Pathology and Therapy Technologies, and Services manages a number of framework agreements which enable NHS organisations to purchase Managed Services.
-These include:
+We manage a number of framework agreements that enable NHS organisations to purchase Managed Services.

 - Renal Replacement Therapy Services, Technologies and Consumables.

 A Managed Service (MS) involves the provision of services by a specialist provider who has contractual responsibility for the end-to-end delivery of that service.
 Managed Services contracts are tailored to meet specific and long-term service needs, and contracts typically range from five to fifteen years to reflect the set up and ongoing delivery of what are often complex services.

 Your Managed Service can cover some or all of the following: